propublica/sunlight-congress/index.md

 ### Basic search

-Provide a `query` parameter to return results the API thinks best match your query.
+Provide a `query` parameter to return results the API thinks match your query best.
 Queries are interpreted as *phrases*.

 **Senate hearings matching "environment"**